 You might also consider mini dental implants, which are smaller in size and cheaper than traditional implants, but aren't generally as strong or long-lasting.

-If you're thinking of replacing a tooth with an implant but are worried about the cost, you'll be glad to know there are ways to make tooth implants more affordable.
-Read more in our article about cheap dental implants.
+If you're thinking of replacing a tooth with an implant but are worried about the cost, you'll be glad to know there are routes to affordable dental implants.
+You might even be able to get dental implants on the NHS, or, if you're fortunate, find a way to get free dental implants via another route.

 Sometimes, a patient may not have sufficient bone in their upper jaw to support a dental implant.
 In this case, the dentist will recommend a sinus lift.
 A sinus lift is a surgical procedure that grafts bone to the upper jaw.
 The maxillary sinus membrane is lifted upwards, making space for the additional bone.
 If you want more information about this procedure you can read our sinus lift article.